Yoga Classes in Hertfordshire

 aligned with the rhythms of nature

-Rachel runs friendly yoga classes in the North Hertfordshire towns of Letchworth, Baldock, Hitchin and also online via Zoom.
-Once each season there is a Yin yoga online class, and once a month a Seasonal Sunday 2 hour drop-in session.
+Once each season there is a Yin yoga online class, via Zoom, and what’s more, once a month a Seasonal Sunday 2 hour drop-in session, run in person.

 Expect a warm welcome.

-Seasonal Yoga is a “yang” style practice which is designed to align you with the changing energies of nature and the seasons.
-It combines Yoga and Qigong with traditional Chinese ideas about balancing energy and living in harmony with nature.
+Seasonal Yoga is a “yang” style practice.
+It aims to align you with the changing energies of nature and the seasons, combining Yoga and Qigong with traditional Chinese ideas about balancing energy and living in harmony with nature.

 Seasonal Yang Classes